Call me crazy in love with all my readers because I did yet one more test for THE perfect chocolate cake.

 The Nutrition Value: The cake without frosting is 3 net carbs.
 There are 12 servings.
 Frosting usually doesn’t add any carbs if made with butter and Swerve.

 Start by whipping eggs first.
 Then, stream in oil.
 I learned this tip watching the baker from the Milk Bar.
 It makes all the difference in the world.
+You can use olive oil or avocado oil.

 Use Parchment Paper – Almond flour tends to stick.
 Parchment paper will save your cake.
+Also, using a baking spray for the sides.

 Don’t over mix the dry ingredients – Once you put the dry ingredients into the wet ingredients, barely mix.
 You may start with mixer on low and then fold in.
 Cake gets tough if you over-mix.